MahmoudHegazi/super_taskboard/README.md

 This is a CMS for creating fully customized task boards and calendars to suit your needs, it also gives you full control over new calendars created, edit styles of any element, add custom CSS styles, control the application based on the calendar used, edit title, favicon, background images, (This tool to create and manage different task board with secure login and registration with Remember me and advanced secure against most known hacking types such as XSS, SQL injection, password guessing, remote attack, notification in case the user is hacked and get information about the hacker's computer, on Example: IP address, country, type of operating system), with best UX and good performance and using New custom technique created for this app PHP custom  MVC if you study and practice how to use the app you will create stuning calendars. as this pure PHP it work faster and make it easy to any php developer to edit it and update it

+# is it easy to add new containers or elements
+1- yes it's so easy you can copy any container or element from the index.php page and just make your new elm like it must has uniuqe id, and all data needed it more easier than wordpress to add new componets without issue once you added into the index.php the system will identify it and will show you the number of not installed elements or containers and you click on install to install these elements and wait 5 seconds to notify the changes when done and the page will restart automatic to load the new added elements easly without any extra actions required.

 ### New BS5 Full Calendar Layeout style Editor

 (Full Control with all BS5 main options to edit any element or container in the page easy to use and using AJAX for fast edit and always get good result also